eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 Therefore set the relative likelihood at 0.12:0.4 = 12:4 = 3:1. {numref}`sparking-widget-problem` summarizes the reasoning described above.

-:::{list-table} A summary of the reasoning for the sparking widget problem.
+:::{list-table} A summary of the reasoning for the sparking widget problem using Bayes theorem.
 :header-rows: 1
 :widths: auto
 :name: sparking-widget-problem